alexandra7667/lagalt/README.md

 Start Docker Engine
 ### Backend
 (Instructions on how to create jar file is in build.gradle)
-Navigate to lagalt-be/build/libs or where the jar file and Dockerfile is located
+Navigate to lagalt-be/build/libs or where the jar file and Dockerfile are located
 docker build -t lagalt-be .
 docker run -p 4000:4000 lagalt-be
 ### Frontend